cancervariants/gene-normalization/docs/source/normalizing_data/normalization.rst

 Building normalized concepts and records
 ----------------------------------------

 Once all source records have been loaded into the database, normalized concept construction proceeds by grouping source records according to cross-references.
+Consider the following records referring to genes OTX2P1 and OTX2P2:

+* The NCBI record for OTX2P1, ``ncbigene:100033409``, references HGNC record ``hgnc:33281``
+* The HGNC record for OTX2P1, ``hgnc:33281``, references Ensembl record ``ensembl:ENSG00000234644``
+* The NCBI record for OTX2P2, ``ncbigene:100419816``, references both HGNC record ``hgnc:54560`` and Ensembl record ``ensembl:ENSG00000227134``
+* The HGNC record for OTX2P2, ``hgnc:54560``, references Ensembl record ``ensembl:ENSG00000227134`` and NCBI record ``ncbigene:100419816``
+* The Ensembl record for OTX2P2, ``ensembl:ENSG00000227134``, references HGNC record ``hgnc:54560``

-For example, HGNC identifies Orthodenticle Homeobox 2 Pseudogene 1, or OTX2P1, as ``hgnc:33281``.
-The HGNC record also contains cross-references to ``ncbigene:100033409`` and ``ensembl:ENSG000000234644``.
-From this, the Gene Normalizer is able to produce a concept group containing each of these records:
+From this, the Gene Normalizer is able to produce twoa concept groups (one for each record), which the following visual makes clear:

 ..
 The detail text in the figure below is invisible in dark mode, because it's just in a generic <p> block.
 We could probably invest some time into injecting custom SCSS and assigning it the "--color-foreground-primary" value at a later date.
 Once we're there, it'd be nice to update the colors and background of the figure as well.

 .. raw:: html
-   :file: ../_static/html/normalize_otx2p1.html
+   :file: ../_static/html/normalize_example.html

 In practice, gene curation by these sources is quite thorough, and most records for well-understood genes in each source contain cross-reference to the corresponding records in the other sources.
 However, for normalized concept generation, it is sufficient for any record to be included in a normalized concept grouping if there is at least one cross-reference, in either direction, joining it to the rest of the concept group.